matthewgrossman/moot-file-scraper/README.md

 Who knows where it'll end; if we're bored, we can use some CV to filter out the porn

 ### Example Usage
+mkdir gifs
-python3 scraper.py -b pol -d $HOME/Documents/4changifs
+python3 scraper.py -b pol -d gifs